SudoDog-official/SudoDog/README.md

 ### For CTOs
 "AI agents with an undo button and full audit trail."

 Deploy agents in production with confidence.
+Docker isolation, resource limits, and real-time monitoring.
 Rollback capabilities for when things go wrong.
-Complete audit trail of every action.

 ### For Compliance
 "Prove exactly what your AI did (and didn't do)."